PerfLab-EXaCT/ubench/perf-intel-pebs-attribution/README.md

 Here is the issue: we have found that using precise events (a) we can accurately estimate the total number of events (e.g., loads), but that (b) the attribution does _not_ conform to expectations.
-For instance on a loop with a straight line sequence of loads, one would expect a uniform distribution of samples.
+For instance on a loop with a straight-line sequence of loads, one would expect a uniform distribution of samples.
 We obtain highly non-uniform distributions.